Christie Welch

 Biosketch

-Christie Welch is a registered Occupational Therapist who has been practicing since 2001.
+Christie Welch PhD, OT Reg.
+(Ont.) is a registered Occupational Therapist who has been practising since 2001.
 She completed a PhD in Rehabilitation Science at the University of Toronto and a postdoctoral fellowship at the Bloorview Research Institute.
 Christie is passionate about building a new understanding of autism that is based on the perspectives of people who identify as autistic.
-Her research has focused on phenomena identified as important by autistic people, especially burnout, inertia, meltdown and shutdown.
-She uses novel data generation strategies to match diverse communication strengths, including, art, co-design, digital collage, individualized non-verbal communication and brokered dialogue.
+Her research focuses on movement control as well as other embodied elements of autism including experiences identified as important by autistic people; specifically, burnout, inertia, meltdown and shutdown.

 Current Student Projects